 Treatments

-However, some of these approaches often address only the symptoms, which allows the problem to persist, or return if they are relieved.
+However, as most of these approaches often address only the symptoms, this allows the problem to persist, or return if they are relieved.

-An alternative that allows for the root cause of the problem to be treated is to use the Spinal Backrack, an innovative home treatment device specifically designed to relieve spinal compression and associated symptoms.
+An alternative that allows for the root cause of the problem to be treated is to use the Spinal Backrack, an innovative device specifically designed to relieve spinal compression and associated symptoms.

 Benefits of Using the Spinal Backrack